jbryan-76/dido.net/README.md

         Console.WriteLine($"Result: duration={result.Duration} average={result.Average}");
     }

-   At any point Dido can be used as a degenerate "wrapper" to execute code locally (as long as no global configuration has been provided), which yields the same behavior as if Dido was not used:
+   At any point Dido can be integrated as a degenerate "wrapper" to execute code locally (as long as no global configuration has been provided), which yields the same behavior as if Dido was not used:

     public static async Task Main(string[] args)
     {